ed-it/toolkit/README.md

 ## Installing

 Currently the application is alpha software and not yet available via npm, or as a binary.
+You require `node 8` to run this.
+After installing node you also need to run `npm install -g windows-build-tools` to install the required build tools.
-You can however clone the repository:
+Once done you can clone the repo:

 ```bash
 > git clone https://github.com/ed-it/toolkit.git ed-it